eibeoli/profile/README.md

-view at eibeoli.github.io/profile
+View at eibeoli.github.io/profile!

-basic social media card template to practice css animation/design
+This is a basic social media card template to practice css animation/design.
+The name/profile/picture are generated and works of fiction.